akazukin5151/koneko-old/README.md

 # or
 python setup.py install

-# Use anywhere:
-# On certain shells with implicit cd, typing koneko might cd into the src dir
+# On certain shells with implicit cd, typing `koneko` might cd into the src dir
 # Instead of running the executable
 cd ~
+# Use anywhere:
 koneko
 ```